• Skip to primary navigation

 Ingredients for deconstructed cottage pie

-• Potatoes – the best potatoes for this dish are firm waxy potatoes such as charlottes, roosters or Maris piper.
-These potatoes are going to be fried so choose a potato that you would normally use for making chips (french fries).
+• Potatoes - the best potatoes for this dish are firm waxy potatoes such as charlottes, roosters or Maris piper.
+These potatoes will be fried so choose the type of potato you normally use for making chips (french fries).
 Floury potatoes (the sort you would use for making mashed potatoes) will not crisp sufficiently.

-• Vegetables – this is entirely your choice, and you will need approximately 1 cup of finely chopped mixed vegetables per person.
-My suggestions are onions, celery, carrots, leeks, peppers (red or yellow), tomatoes and mushrooms.
-However, you can change this to suit whatever you have available in the refrigerator.
-Why not try adding sugar snap peas, baby corn, french beans, broad beans, parsnips, marrows or even chopped broccoli or cauliflower.
+• Vegetables - these are entirely your choice, and you will need approximately 1 cup of finely chopped mixed vegetables per person.
+My suggestions would be onions, celery, carrots, leeks, peppers (red or yellow), tomatoes and mushrooms.
+However, you can change this to suit whatever is available in the refrigerator.
+Why not add sugar snap peas, baby corn, french beans, broad beans, parsnips, marrows or even chopped broccoli or cauliflower?

 • Frozen peas - I realise these are classed as vegetables, but I wanted to mention them separately because to my mind, they really add something special and are an essential ingredient.
 I love the little pops of sweetness they provide.